TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 https://purchaseorderapp20240916.azurewebsites.net/api/PurchaseOrder?updatedAt=2025-02-07T16:00:00Z
 ```

-Discuss what authentication should be used, a typical scenario here a token based approach.
+Discuss what authentication should be used; in a typical scenario, a token-based approach is used.

 ### Confirm the Scope of Returned Documents

 At this stage, it's essential to clearly define and document exactly which documents the API will return based on the provided parameters.
-In my experience, integrations sometimes include internal or irrelevant documents—such as orders destined for locations not managed in D365FO or internal transfer documents.
+In my experience, API sometimes may also return internal or irrelevant documents—such as orders for locations not managed in D365FO or internal transfer documents.
 This can significantly complicate integration logic and data validation processes.
 To avoid these issues, ensure you obtain a confirmation from the external Web application team that only documents relevant to Dynamics 365 Finance will be returned by the API.

 ### Establish Rules for Handling Updated Documents

 A document may be modified after it is retrieved via an API.
 Typically, when a document is updated, the **updatedAt** timestamp changes, while the document's unique **ID** remains constant.
-Clearly defining the scenarios under which these updates occur—and understanding their frequency—is crucial.
-Ideally, updates after initial retrieval should be minimized or avoided altogether, but it may be a business requirement.
+It's important to define when these updates happen and to understand how often they occur.
+Ideally, updates after initial retrieval should be minimized or avoided altogether, but this may be a business requirement.

 To manage document updates effectively, consider requesting the external Web application team to implement a clear status indicator.
 This indicator should explicitly mark when a document has been finalized and exposed via the API.
 For example, users might initially create an order, add necessary details, and then explicitly mark it as "Confirmed" or "Completed."
 Only after this explicit action the order should become available through the API.

 On the Dynamics 365 Finance side, you must establish clear rules for processing updated documents.
 For sales orders, common approaches include reversing or deleting the original order and creating a new one.
-Keep in mind that reversing transactions can introduce complexities, e.g. the ledger period for the original order be closed.
+Keep in mind that reversing transactions can introduce complexities, e.g. the ledger period for the original order may be closed.
 In such cases, you might need to use the nearest available open date or implement alternative business logic to handle these scenarios.

-In this blog post, I use a simplified approach: deleting the original order if it remains open and generating an error if the order status is no longer open.
+In this blog post, I use a simplified approach: I delete the original order if it remains open and generate an error if the order status is no longer open.

 ### Discuss the TEST Endpoint

 Confirm whether a test version of the Web application is available and clarify what kind of data it contains.
-Typically, a test environment exists but may include artificial or unrealistic data.
-This can cause issues because Dynamics 365 Finance integrations usually require data that closely matches real-world scenarios.
+Typically, a test environment exists, but may include dummy data.
+This can cause issues because Dynamics 365 Finance integrations usually require close to production data.
 If the test data isn't suitable, you might need to perform some integration testing directly against the production endpoint.

 ### Request a Guide for Creating Documents via the User Interface

-Make sure someone from the D365FO team knows how to create documents using the external web application's user interface.
-These documents should then appear in the integration—for example, creating a sales order that will be imported into D365FO.
-This step is essential for testing, so request clear instructions or training on how to perform this task.
+Ensure someone from the D365FO team knows how to create documents using the external Web application's user interface.
+These documents should then appear in the API—for example, creating a sales order that will be imported into D365FO.
+This step is essential for testing, so request clear instructions on how to perform this task.

 ### Resolving Mapping Errors

 It's common for certain entity codes to need mapping between systems.
-Clearly define which system will handle this mapping and discuss the steps for adding new mappings.
+Define which system will handle this mapping and discuss the steps for adding new mappings values.

-In our example, I'll store the order account mappings in a separate table.
+In our example, I'll store the Customer account mappings in a separate table.

 ### Create a Data Mapping document

-Mapping documents is a key integration document that defines how fields from the Web site API will be mapped to D365FO fields.
+Mapping documents is a key integration document that defines how fields from the Web application API will be mapped to D365FO fields.

-In our case it will look like [this](https://github.com/TrudAX/TRUDScripts/blob/master/Documents/Integration/Field%20Mapping%20Sample.xlsx):
+In our case, it will look like [this](https://denistrunin.com/integration-inboundwebsales/FieldMappingWebAPI.xlsx):

 ![Mapping SO Sample](MappingSOSample.png)